tvianna/tvianna/README.md

 🚀 I have extensive experience in development using Node.js and TypeScript.<br/>
 🔧 Additionally, I have experience with other technologies such as: AWS, SQL and NoSQL databases, NestJS, unit testing, GIT, Redis, and Docker.<br/>
 🔭 I’m currently working on developing mobile applications using Flutter.
 I'm engaged in various projects that leverage Flutter's powerful framework to create cross-platform mobile apps with rich user interfaces and seamless performance.<br/>
-🌱 I’m currently learning more about Flutter to deepen my understanding and proficiency in this exciting technology.
-I'm actively exploring Flutter features, UI design principles, state management techniques, and best practices to enhance my development skills and deliver top-notch mobile experiences.<br/>

 ## 💬 My Interests